gazbert/bxbot/README.md

 A Maven `pom.xml` is included for building the bot.

-1. Clone the BX-bot repo locally.
+1. Clone the BX-bot repo locally - the [Releases](https://github.com/gazbert/BX-bot/releases) page has the stable builds.
 1. Open the `./config` XML files and configure them as required.
 1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the `pom.xml` file - see the commented out dependency examples inside it.